tusharsaran/datastructures/README.md

 # Data structures:
-this repository is all about data structures.

-# What is Data structures
-DS is a way to 'organize data' in a way that enables it to be processed in an effiient time.
+Data Structure is a way to 'organize data' in a way that enables it to be processed in an effiient time.

 # Types of Data Structures: